-Prospective purchasers may purchase: (i) Preferred Shares or Class A Shares by a cash payment; or (ii) Units or Class A Shares by an exchange (the "Exchange Option") of freely-tradable listed securities of any of the issuers included in the Indicative Portfolio (the "Exchange Eligible Issuers") by no later than 5:00 p.m.
-(Toronto time) on January 23, 2015 through CDS Clearing and Depository Services Inc. Under the Exchange Option prospective purchasers will receive for the securities of Exchange Eligible Issuers tendered to the Company, that number of Units or Class A Shares, as the case may be, determined in the manner described below and \$0.01 in cash per Class A Share purchased.
-A prospective purchaser's book-entry deposits must be made by a participant in CDS (a "CDS Participant"), who may have an earlier deadline for depositing securities of Exchange Eligible Issuers.
-The

-Exchange Option does not constitute, and is not to be construed as, a take-over bid for any Exchange Eligible Issuer.
-The maximum number of securities of any one Exchange Eligible Issuer which the Company may acquire under the Offering pursuant to the Exchange Option is that number of securities which constitutes 9.9% of the outstanding securities of that class of such Exchange Eligible Issuer (such number being referred to as the "Maximum Ownership Level").
+Prospective purchasers may purchase: (i) Preferred Shares or Class A Shares by a cash payment; or (ii) Units or Class A Shares by an exchange (the "Exchange Option") of freely-tradable listed securities of any eligible issuers (the "Exchange Eligible Issuers") by no later than 5:00 p.m.
+(Toronto time) on April 22, 2021 through CDS.
+Under the Exchange Option prospective purchasers will receive for the securities of Exchange Eligible Issuers tendered to the Company, that number of Units or Class A Shares, as the case may be, determined in the manner described below plus \$0.01 in cash per Class A Share purchased.
+A prospective purchaser's book-entry deposits must be made by a participant in CDS (a "CDS Participant"), who may have an earlier deadline for depositing securities of Exchange Eligible Issuer.
+The maximum number of securities of any one Exchange Eligible Issuer which the Company may acquire under the Offering pursuant to the Exchange Option is that number of securities which constitutes 19.9% of the outstanding securities of that class of such Exchange Eligible Issuer (such number being referred to as the "Maximum Ownership Level").